anthoeknee/antifennel/README.md

 order to compile, since `tset` does not support multiple value assignment in Fennel.

-Regular statement-comments are compiled to Fennel comments; multi-line comments are currently not supported, nor are comments inside tables and argument lists.
+Regular line-comments are compiled to Fennel comments when the `--comments` argument is given; multi-line comments are currently not supported, nor are comments inside tables and argument lists.
 Sometimes comments which should go on the end of an existing line get placed on their own line.

+Expanding multi-values into key/value tables does not work; for instance:

+    local t = { a = "value", "bcd", ... }

+This is because while the Fennel output can contain mixed tables, it can't guarantee the order of the keys in the table, and for the above to work, the multi-valued expression must be the last one in the Lua output.

 ## Integration